Veer181/Graph-Drawing/README.md

 ### 3. **Run Force-Directed Layout Algorithm**
 - Dynamically reposition vertices based on attractive and repulsive forces.
 - Adjusts positions to create a visually appealing layout.
+- The implemented algorithm is a type of force-directed layout, sharing core principles with algorithms like Fruchterman-Reingold.
+It uses attractive forces between connected vertices (simulating springs) and repulsive forces between all pairs of vertices.
+However, the specific mathematical formulas used to calculate the magnitudes of these attractive and repulsive forces differ from those in the classical Fruchterman-Reingold algorithm, making this a custom implementation of the force-directed paradigm.

 ### 4. **Reset Graph**
 - Restore the graph to its initial state, including vertices, edges, and positions.